Medical Resonance Therapy Music® – Scientific Studies & Clinical Observations

 Medical Resonance Therapy Music® Group

-- a control group of 13 women who did not listen to MRT-Music® but were treated with spasmolytica and narcotics instead.
+- a control group B of 11 women did not listen to any music.

-nearly all disturbances disappeared.
-Already after one treatment with Medical Resonance Therapy Music®
+The treatment with the Medical Resonance Therapy Music®